inka000/ProPU/README.md

 Once ProPU is downloaded, follow this command to make the program executable :
   `chmod +x bin/dssp-2.0.4-linux-amd64`
   `chmod +x ProPU`
+If the version of DSSP is not suited for your computer, please download the good version [here](https://github.com/cmbi/xssp/releases) and change the path of DSSP in the file ProPU line 61

 Now you can run ProPU :
   `./ProPU -i [PDB_FILES_PATH]`